zkamranian/Pose-Estimation-Dataset/README.md

 Please find the dataset from the following link, https://www.dropbox.com/s/z704pwh960jpat8/Data.zip?dl=0

-For further information, please do not hesitate to contact zahra.kamranian@eng.ui.ac.ir
+For further information, please do not hesitate to contact zahra.kamranian@yahoo.com